boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 In many situations, unprepared data scientists can spend much more time than necessary on secondary tasks.
-Although their attention should stay on analysing data, checking hypothesis, engineering features, etc., they often need to get their hands dirty and code auxiliary scripts and parsers to get the information they need.
+Although their attention should stay on analyzing data, checking hypothesis, engineering features, etc., they often need to get their hands dirty and code auxiliary scripts and parsers to get the information they need.